 In answer to Carl Sagan and Richard Dawkins, this is why we still live in a demon-haunted world and why God won’t go away: not because of irrational beliefs and a lack of Oxford education, but due, at least in part, to the continual presence of visionary states of consciousness in human lives (2014, volume 1, 306).

-This Halloween, I invite you to stay closer to your extraordinary experiences.
+As Halloween approaches, I invite you to stay closer to your extraordinary experiences.
 Revel in the tension between your rational and emotional selves, eat up the ambiguity like candy corn, and let the mystery do its work.